zoom-care/candidate-project-qa-automation/README.md

 - If more than 6 , then 5 appointments should displayed and a More button should be displayed.
 - Click on More and all the appointments list should be displayed.
 - Less button should be displayed.
 Click on it and should go back to original state.
-- Click on the button and we should be navigated to log in page.
+- Click on the button and we should be navigated to log in page from where once you login you can book the appointment.
+- If you click on "Back", then confirmation box should appear to confirm if you want to leave the appointment.

 ### TC 5 : Verify Provider details (Automated)